Former prime minister Ehud Olmert (L) shakes hands with his defense minister, Ehud Barak.

 (photo credit: REUTERS)

 The television network obtained audio recordings of Olmert’s conversations with Zaken, who last week consummated her status as the state’s star witness against her decades-long boss in a retrial of the Talansky Affair.

 In the tapes, Olmert is heard telling Zaken that Barak “has millions, tens of millions, stashed away in secret bank accounts in Switzerland, or somewhere,” which he allegedly illegally skimmed off weapons deals.

 Barak served as Olmert’s defense minister after recapturing the Labor Party chairmanship in June 2007.
-The relationship deteriorated into acrimony in late 2008 when Barak threatened to pull his party out of Olmert’s coalition unless the premier resigned to answer a slew of corruption charges.
+The relationship between the two deteriorated into acrimony in late 2008 when Barak threatened to pull his party out of Olmert’s coalition unless the prime minister resigned to answer a slew of corruption charges.

-Olmert was recently convicted and sentenced to six years in prison for his role in the Holyland real estate affair, regarding which he has filed an appeal.
+Olmert was convicted and sentenced in the spring to six years in prison for his role in the Holyland real estate affair, regarding which he has filed an appeal.

 Channel 10 noted that there is no independent corroboration of Olmert’s allegations against Barak.